Security

 A legal request for your data

-If Filarr receives a legal request, we can only hand over encrypted blobs.
-We don’t hold your encryption keys — we genuinely cannot decrypt your files.
+If Filarr receives a legal request, we can only hand over encrypted blobs — files plus the encrypted copy of your key.
+Without your password nothing is decryptable, and we never see your password.
 This isn’t a policy — it’s a technical fact.

 You forget your vault password

-This is the real cost of zero-knowledge.
-Your encryption key is derived from your password — if you lose it, we cannot recover your data.
+This is the cost of end-to-end encryption.
+Your key is protected by a derivative of your password (PBKDF2-SHA-512, 600,000 iterations), and your password is never transmitted to us — if you lose it, we cannot recover your data.
 We recommend using a password manager and exporting a recovery key from Settings > Security.

 What if Filarr gets curious?

 We can’t.
-Your files are encrypted with a key derived from your password using PBKDF2-SHA-512 with 600,000 iterations.
-This key never leaves your device.
+Your files are encrypted with a random key, itself protected by a key derived from your password using PBKDF2-SHA-512 with 600,000 iterations.
+We store that key in encrypted form to enable multi-device access, but we never see your password — so we can never unwrap it.
 Our servers only see random-looking bytes.

 Your internet goes down mid-session